annaesvensson/yellow-help/1-en/how-to-customise-languages.md

 To show a language selection, you can create a page that lists available languages.
 The language selection can be integrated into the navigation of your website.
 This allows visitors to choose the language.

-## Make a translation
+## Customise settings

-When you install a website you are greeted with a hello.
-You can make a translation if a language is missing.
-Start with the English language file or one of the available languages.
-This will show you which text lines and text fragments are available.
-It is enough if you translate the English language file.
-A maintainer can take care of everything else.
-[Learn more about translations](https://github.com/annaesvensson/yellow-language).
+To adjust the language of your website change the [language settings](how-to-change-the-system#language-settings).
+The language settings contain the language settings of of your website and all installed extensions.
+You can also add your own language settings to the configuration file, for example image captions.
+You can [make a translation](https://github.com/annaesvensson/yellow-language) if a language is missing.

 Do you have questions?
 [Get help](.).